Installing Percona Server for MySQL on Red Hat Enterprise Linux and CentOS¶

 Percona Server for MySQL stores the data files in

 default.
-You can find the configuration file that is used to manage Percona Server for MySQL in
+The configuration file used to manage Percona Server for MySQL is the

-Percona Server for MySQL is not started automatically on RHEL and CentOS after it gets installed.
-You should start it by running:
+Percona Server for MySQL is not started automatically on RHEL and CentOS after installation.
+Start the server with the following command:

 $ sudo service mysql start